 MIDNIGHT MURDER MYSTERIES

-For now, the game is published in French and Italian.
-We will launch a Kickstarter Campaign in 2020 to publish it in English!
+Currently the game is only in French and Italian.
+We will launch a Kickstarter Campaign in 2020 to release an English version!

 Midnight Murder Mysteries: an investigation game aboard a cruise ship.
-For 2 to 5 players, from age 14.
+For 2 to 5 players, for ages 14 and up.

 Aboard a majestic cruise ship, the lifeless body of a passenger has been found in their luxury suite… The prime suspects are the twelve occupants of the VIP cabins on the upper deck.
 They are the only ones who could have had access.
-You and your fellow private detectives are participating in a conference on board the ship, and you all decide to make a bet.
+You and your fellow private detectives are participating in a conference on board the ship, and you all decide to make a bet to solve the murder.
 Who among you will prove to be the finest sleuth?

 The investigation game Midnight Murder Mysteries takes you on an uncertain voyage, in which you must try to reconstruct the circumstances of the alleged crime…